About the Series

 At each of the six World Series stops, the teams play out a tournament, where they are assigned a point total based on how they finish.
 The HSBC World Rugby Sevens Series is culminated with a champion being crowned at the end of the season based on total Series points combined across the six tournaments.

-There are 11 ‘core’ teams participating at each round of the Series including: New Zealand, Australia, Canada, Russia, England, Spain, USA, Fiji, France, Japan and Ireland.
-The twelfth team is selected by each host tournament.
+There are 11 ‘core’ teams participating at each round of the Series including: New Zealand, Australia, Canada, Russia, England, Spain, USA, Fiji, France, Brazil and Ireland.
+The twelfth team is invitational.

 About the Game

 Sevens is on the rise internationally.
 Touted as one of the most exciting spectator sports on the market, Sevens is a knock-down, drag-out show of power, speed and agility featuring just seven players a-side covering a full-size rugby pitch.
 The game, remarkably, does not pull any punches when played by women.
 There are no special rules against hitting, or physicality, as may be custom in other sports.

 Scoring is frequent, and feats of extreme athleticism are jammed into every play of each short game.
 The best part is, you don’t have to know anything about rugby to fall in love with the spectacle, and it doesn’t take long to figure the game out if you try.

 Sevens Rugby is a variant of rugby union featuring just seven players a-side, playing on a full-size field by much of the same rules as the original 15-player game.
 While a regular rugby union match lasts at least 80 minutes, a sevens match consists of two halves of seven minutes with a one-minute half-time break.
 The final of a competition can be played over two halves of ten minutes each, with a half-time break of two minutes.